Caladenia rosea

-Caladenia rosea, also known as pink primrose orchid, is a plant in the orchid family Orchidaceae and is endemic to relatively inaccessible, high lateritic plateaux in a high rainfall area in south-western Western Australia.
+Caladenia rosea is a plant in the orchid family Orchidaceae and is endemic to relatively inaccessible, high lateritic plateaux in a high rainfall area in south-western Western Australia.
 It is a terrestrial orchid with a single hairy leaf and up to three pink flowers on a thin, sparsely-hairy stem.
 It is similar to Caladenia flava but is distinguished by the perianth being pink to dark pink with prominent red striping and spotting on the dorsal sepal and lateral petals.

 Caladenia rosea mimics Hypocalymma robustum (Myrtaceae) in terms of flowering time, colour and scent.

 Description

 Caladenia rosea is a terrestrial, perennial, deciduous, herb with spheroid, annually replaced tubers situated 8–15 cm below the soil surface and forming a single, hairy, linear leaf, tinged purple and usually with darker purple veining below, 5-15 cm long and 4-8 mm wide.

 There are up to three flowers borne on a slender, fine, sparsely silky-hairy raceme, 10-25 cm tall, with a bract in halfway up the stem.
 The sepals and petals are spreading, pink throughout with various amounts of deeper pink dots and stripes.
 The dorsal sepal is linear to ovate lanceolate, 12-16 mm long.
 The lateral sepals spathulate to ovate-lanceolate and petals ovate usually with a single darker pink stripe.
 The labellum is prominently trilobed with a raised yellow plate near the base of the middle lobe, yellow at the base, with rows of white calli extending from either side of the plate and the lateral lobes suffused with pink, 4-5 mm long.
 Column is curved over the raised central plate, yellow with prominent white lateral wings.